vacp2p/rfc/content/docs/rfcs/pushNotification.md

 > A node that implements the Status specification.

 user
-> The owner of a device that runs a client
+> The owner of a device that runs a client.

-topic
-> Resource in

 server
-> A service that performs push notifications
+> A service that performs push notifications.

-Token
->  Resource

-Mailserver
+mailserver
-> A Waku node that decides to provide functionality to store messages permanently and deliver the messages to requesting clients.
+> A Waku node that provides functionality to store messages permanently and deliver the messages to requesting clients.

 ### Components: